-The Gastric Cancer Registry will combine data acquired directly from patients with gastric cancer via an online questionnaire with genomic data obtained from blood and tissue samples.
-The purpose of this registry is to gain better understanding of the causes of gastric cancer, both environmental and genetic; whether certain genomic data can predict outcomes of treatment and survival; as well as explore the issues that effect the quality of life of these patients after diagnosis and treatment.
+The Gastric Cancer Registry will combine data acquired directly from patients with gastric cancer; with a family history of gastric cancer in a first or second degree relative; or persons with a known germline mutation in their CDH1 (E-Cadherin) gene via an online questionnaire with genomic data obtained from saliva, blood and tissue samples.
+The purpose of this registry is to gain better understanding of the causes of gastric cancer, both environmental and genetic; whether certain genomic data can predict outcomes of treatment and survival.

 Biospecimen Retention: Samples With DNA

 Blood samples with DNA Paraffin embedded tissue will be stored in the Stanford Tissue Bank for 100 years.